|The classic "Barbarella" (1968) film poster.|

 Some actresses have movies in their past that they needed to make at the time, but later wanted to forget.
-Jane Fonda was looking for that one little push to become a superstar ("Cat Ballou" had done more for Lee Marvin's career than for hers), and she used "Barbarella" (1968), a science fiction character, to get there.
+While definitely a star in Hollywood with a long list of acting credits in lead roles, Jane Fonda was looking for that one little push to become a superstar ("Cat Ballou" had done more for Lee Marvin's career than for hers).
+La Fonda used "Barbarella" (1968), a science fiction character, to get there.
+It worked, and forever after Jane Fonda ruled Hollywood.

-Directed by then-husband Roger Vadim, written by him and Terry Southern from the comic by Jean-Claude Forest and Claude Brule, the film accomplished its purpose.
-Fonda almost never mentioned it again except when asked about it directly.
-During her protest phase, Fonda disparaged it, but more recently she has spoken of it almost, um, fondly.
+Directed by Fonda's then-husband Roger Vadim, written by Vadim and Terry Southern and adapted from the comic by Jean-Claude Forest and Claude Brule, "Barbarella" definitely accomplishes its purpose of making Jane into a major sex symbol.
+For years and years thereafter, though, Fonda almost never mentioned "Barbarella" again except when asked about it directly.
+During her protest phase, Fonda disparaged it.
+It didn't fit into her attempts to be taken "seriously" as an opponent of the Vietnam War and advocate for various other causes.

 “I have a dream – to do a sequel to ‘Barbarella.’
 Not a remake, a sequel!
 Look, I get shtupped by a blind angel, OK?
 Let’s just take it from there.”